MrPhil/DeepLGF/README.md

 # Usage
 We provided the example to run our code in the fold of " 'example' /  'test.py' ".
+You should move the feature files into 'example' /  'representation/' " and run the " 'test.py' ".
 If there is any questions or needs, please contact me by leaving message.

 # Citation